open-mmlab/mmsegmentation/projects/medical/2d_image/histopathology/occmcpv/README.md

 Note:

-- `pct` means percentage of pixels in this category in all pixels.
+- `Pct` means percentage of pixels in this category in all pixels.

 ### Visualization